Ahtisam-II/BusinessCardUI/README.md

 uploaded using git <br>
 some useful git commads <br>

-Basic Git Commands
+Some basic Git commands for cloning a repository from remote to local, committing changes, and initializing a repository locally before uploading to a remote repository.
-This document covers basic Git commands for cloning a repository from remote to local, committing changes, and initializing a repository locally before uploading to a remote repository.
+Cloning from Remote to Local and Committing Changes<br>
-Cloning from Remote to Local and Committing Changes Clone a repository:
+Clone a repository:
 ```PowerShell
 git clone <repository-url>